Visit Vesuvius and Pompeii in 1 day

 A visit to Pompeii today is a must, at least once in your life, to understand how Roman cities were organized.
 The ruins have been extremely well preserved, and you can visit dwellings as well as public buildings (amphitheatre, gymnasium, taverns) and religious buildings.

-We recommend that you spend 2 to 3 hours visiting the archaeological site of Pompeii.
-From November 1st to March 31st the site closes at 5pm and from April 1st to October 31st the site closes at 7pm.
+From November 1 to March 31 the site closes at 5pm, and from April 1 to October 31 the site closes at 7pm.

 How to get to Pompeii from Vesuvius?

-- Bus: to reach Pompeii, you can take a bus from the parking lot at Vesuvius(EAC company), it costs about 10€ each way for 1h30.
+• Bus: to reach Pompeii, you can take a bus from the parking lot at Vesuvius(EAC company), it costs about 10€ each way for 1h30.
 The bus will drop you off at Piazza Anfiteatro in Pompeii, right next to the entrance to Piazza Immacolata.
 We advise you to start with this entrance which is less frequented than the main entrance.

 How to get to Naples from Pompeii?

-- Train: Both cities are extremely well served since several train lines connect them.
+• Train: Both cities are extremely well served since several train lines connect them.
 The fastest way is to take the Circumvesuviana train, at the “Pompeii Scavi dei Misteri” stop, 500 meters from the “Porta Marina” entrance., and then stop after 45 minutes at the “Napoli Centrale” station.

 Where can you buy tickets for Pompeii?